 Here is what one of the Naughty cups looked like before it was covered.
 I added a mini candy cane to every cup so everyone got a little Christmas Cheer.

-Every seemed to have a lot of fun and it was so fun to who was naughty and who was nice!
+My family had so much fun with this DIY Christmas game, and it was so fun to see who was naughty and who was nice!

-While this version of the game is a Christmas game I think it could easily be adapted to fit any theme of party.
-It really is great for a large crowd and a range of ages.
+While this version of the game is a Christmas game, I think this could easily be adapted to fit any theme of party.
+It is a great game for large crowds of any age.

 What’s your favorite game to play with a big group of people?
 Share and leave a comment below!